dmdeklerk/heat-server-web3/README.md

 Fork and rename the forked repo to include the blockchain name and optionally your personal or organisation name when that name exists already.

-For example when creating a plugin for Ripple name your repo: `heat-plugin-ripple`
+For example when creating a plugin for Ripple name your repo: `heat-server-ripple`

-If that name is taken and you cannot use the original repo and need to create your own name your repo: `heat-plugin-ripple-dennis` that is if your name or organization name is dennis.
+If that name is taken and you cannot use the original repo and need to create your own name your repo: `heat-server-ripple-dennis` that is if your name or organization name is dennis.

 Install dependencies by running `npm install` on the command line.